xrdocs/ncs5500/_tutorials/y-1564-sadt-nc5x-part1.md

 The destination MAC adress specified is used in the generated packets.
 The direction can be either internal or external.
 The important point is that, the interface must have the service-activation-test permitted in the particular direction.

-Note: Since the mode used is two way mode, the remote end must have the loopback (data plane) enabled before starting a test.
-Else, calculated statistics will be inaccurate.
-In case, the statistics are not important, and the capacity is used just for traffic generation, then loopback is not necessary on the remote end.
+Note: `Since the mode used is two way mode, the remote end must have the loopback enabled (MAC SWAP) before starting a test.
+Else, calculated statistics will be inaccurate.`

 ## Verifying Y.1564 Test Results
 The results of an ongoing or completed Y.1564 test can be seen using the “show ethernet service-activation-test” cli.
 The following table summarizes the relevant list of CLIs.
 The test results are preserved and can be viewed until a new Y.1564 test is started on the same target interface.